itsjameszhao/itsjameszhao.github.io/content/authors/admin/_index.md

 ## About Me

 James Zhao is a master's student at UCLA studying computer science.
 His interests include machine learning, distributed systems, artificial intelligence, and robotics.
-Previously, he worked or interned at Akuna Capital, TikTok, Meta, and Tatari.
+Previously, he worked at Akuna Capital, TikTok, Meta, and Tatari.